Where Did All the Stink Bugs Come From?

 What is Being Done to Control Their Population?

 The Department of Agriculture has developed a pheromone that is used in baiting.
-Management is crucial throughout the year due to them not being social creatures, in order to make sure that another population doesn’t move in after the previous was exterminated.
+Stink Bug control and management is crucial throughout the year due to them not being social creatures, in order to make sure that another population doesn’t move in after the previous was exterminated.
 As of currently, they are non-reportable and there is no reason to have them exterminated nationally, despite being a major pest to homes.
 We believe it’s becoming crucial to use a management program that targets stink bugs when protecting your homes from these pests.
 If they get into the wall voids of your home, you will soon find yourself with an infestation.

 Let Us Help You Make Stink Bugs a Thing of the Past